AvengeR-13/Neutron-game/README.md

 <p>2.
 Choose the game mode and AI algorithm* you are interested in"</p>
 <p>3.
 Play!</p>

-*In PvE gam mode AI algorithm applies to black pawns only.
+*In PvE game mode AI algorithm applies to black pawns only.
 White pawns always play randomly.

 <h4>The AI using the algorithm wins 100/100 matches against the AI playing randomly.